Emetophobe/unitconverter/README.md

     $ ./converter.py 5 cm nm -c
     5 cm = 50,000,000 nm

+An error is displayed when attempting to convert between incompatible units:

+    $ ./converter.py 58 inches grams
+    Error: unit mismatch: inches=length, grams=mass

-Multi word unit names are also supported, but for now they need to be wrapped in quotes; i.e "cubic meters":
+Multi-word unit names are also supported, but for now they need to be wrapped in quotes; i.e "cubic meters":

     $ ./converter.py 1 "cubic meters" liters
     1 cubic meters = 1000 liters

     $ ./converter.py 1 "cu m" liters
-    1 cu m = 1 liters
+    1 cu m = 1000 liters

-Many multi-word units also have a shortform, i.e "cubic meters" can also be represented as "m3" or "m^3":
+If you prefer to avoid using multi-word names you can use the symbol or shortform instead.
+For example "cubic meters" can be shortened to "m3" or "m^3":

-    $ ./converter.py 1 m3 liter
+    $ ./converter.py 1 m3 liters
-    1 m3 = 1000 liter
+    1 m3 = 1000 liters

-    $ ./converter.py 1 m^3 liter
+    $ ./converter.py 1 m^3 liters
-    1 m^3 = 1000 liter
+    1 m^3 = 1000 liters